-Teachers are able to use the Question level analysis to ensure they can provide targeted teaching to promote good progress.
+Teachers are able to use the Question level analysis to ensure they can provide targeted teaching to promote good progress, however, this was difficult to manage in class sizes of 36.
+Therefore, we have subscribed to PIXL to utilise the Question Level Analysis and associated PiXL therapies to help close gaps in learning.